About This Species

 Scotch thistle is a biennial or perennial that reproduces through thousands of seeds that can survive in the soil for over 30 years.
 The seeds need moisture to germinate.
 Seeds can spread with the wind, but also in hay and water, and by attaching to clothing or animal fur.
 It creates dense stands that are extremely difficult for humans and animals to walk through.

-Growing up to 3 m tall, Scotch thistle is identifiable by its large, bright violet to reddish flowers that are supported by large spine-tipped bracts.
-Woody stems also have spine-edged wings that run up the sides.
-Leaves are irregularly-lobed, have sharp yellow spikes, and are covered in woolly hairs that give the foliage a grey-green appearance.
+Scotch thistle can grow up to 3 m tall and has large pink, purple or sometimes reddish flowers.
+The stems have spine-edged wings that run up the sides.
+Leaves are irregularly lobed, have sharp yellow spikes, and are covered in woolly hairs that give the foliage a grey-green appearance.

 Report through this website

 Use our form to tell us what you’re seeing and where.